 — Gary Wentz, Senior Editor

-Also see our Kitchen Plumbing section for a complete assortment of DIY plumbing projects.
+Also see our Kitchen section for a complete assortment of DIY kitchen projects.